HUMAN RIGHTS AND ANTI-CORRUPTION ACT

 -

 What are the accommodations like?Delegates will stay together in modest, but safe and clean guesthouses.
-This typically involves dormitory style rooms (2-6 people per room), and private baths for each room.
+This typically involves dormitory style rooms (2-4 people per room), and private baths for each room.
 When staying with a family, the homes are usually humble and rustic.
 Though conditions may be much different from those to which delegates are accustomed, delegates consistently rate home stays as one of the highlights of their trip.
+Conditions vary across country site but can include: cold showers, thin mattresses and intermittent wifi.

 -

 What does my delegation fee cover and how much will it cost?Your delegation fee covers just about everything except airfare: food, lodging, translation, accompaniment, facilitation, reading and preparation materials, orientation and on-the-ground transportation (in Colombia, internal airfare is also covered in the price).
+For our Cuba delegations, there is an additional $100 visa cost.
 The prices of delegations vary depending on length of stay and country you’re visiting.
 By checking the online delegation page you can find the price of the specific delegation that interests you.
-Also you can contact the delegation coordinator, this email address is given for each delegation on the delegation schedule page as well.

 -